SLawless05/in-tents/README.md

 # Project 3: In-Tents

 ## Goal
-The goal of the project is to provide a resource where adventurers of all kinds can search for national parks to get up to date park information and receive alters for changes to park, trail, or campground availability.
+The goal of the project is to provide a resource where adventurers of all kinds can search for national parks to get up to date park information and receive alerts for changes to park, trail, or campground availability.

 ## MVP
 * User Authentication